agmoss/ClassicModelsRestApi/README.md

 # Restful CRUD API

-A restful web service for the Classic Models Sample database.
+A restful web service for the Classic Models sample database.
 A copy of the database can be found [here](http://www.mysqltutorial.org/mysql-sample-database.aspx).

 ### Endpoints